mui/material-ui/docs/data/material/experimental-api/css-variables/css-variables.md

 - `mode: string` - The user selected mode
 - `setColorScheme: : value => {…}` - Function for setting the `colorScheme`.
 The `colorScheme` is saved to internal state and local storage; if `colorScheme` is null, it will be reset to the default color scheme (light | dark)
 - `setMode: mode => {…}` - Function for setting the `mode`.
 The `mode` is saved to internal state and local storage; if `mode` is null, it will be reset to the default mode

+### `getInitColorSchemeScript: (options) => React.ReactElement`

+**options**

+- `enableSystem?: boolean`: - If `true` and the selected mode is not `light` or `dark`, the system mode is used
+- `defaultLightColorScheme?: string`: - The default color scheme for the light mode
+- `defaultDarkColorScheme?: string`: - The default color scheme for the dark mode
+- `modeStorageKey?: string`: - localStorage key used to store application `mode`
+- `colorSchemeStorageKey?: string`: - localStorage key used to store application `colorScheme`
+- `attribute?: string` - DOM attribute for applying color scheme